-With the holidays approaching, it’s not too late to get your business and marketing prepped for shopping season.
+With the holidays approaching, it’s not too late to get your business and marketing prepped for the shopping season.
 Depending on your business, this is either the hectic and exciting busy season (retail/ecommerce) or if you are on the consulting side, it might be time to hunker down and plan for the coming year.
+Either way, here is how to plan for your holiday marketing.

 #1.
 What did you learn from last year?